VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

   }
 ```

-That will take care of generating a JWT token.
-Note that we call a method `sign` out of the token,
+This new method takes care of generating a JWT token.
+Note that we `sign` out the token by
-passing a secret key, as the name implies, this key is secret and should be kept as such, in this
+passing a secret key, as the name implies, this key is secret and should be kept as such.
+For the scope of this
-tutorial we are keeping it hard coded for the sake of simplicity, but in a real case application,
+tutorial we are keeping it hard coded.
+Nonetheless, in a real case application,
 be sure to correctly store it and pass it to the code in a way where then will remain secret to outsiders.

-The sign method will create a signature out of the data we passed to it, that signature will be part
+The `sign` method will create a signature out of the data we passed to it, and it will be part
-of the token and will later on allow us to check if an authentication token that we've received
+of the token.
+This technique will allow us to check if an authentication token that we've received
-is valid and if hasn't been tampered!
+is valid and if it hasn't been tampered!

-Alright, now we need to make a small change in our sign in route, as it should not return the username
-anymore, but rather the token created by this method instead.
-The route will now look like this:
+Alright, now we need to update our `/sign_in` route.
+It should no longer return the user's username, but instead, the token created by the `generateToken` method.
+The route should now look like this:

 ```dart
 import 'dart:io';